Camden High School (Minneapolis): Academics

 Like all Minneapolis high schools, Camden comprises several "small learning communities" or SLCs.
 Its premier program is the International Baccalaureate program, which draws from parts of North, Northeast, Southeast, and some of South Minneapolis.
 The class of 2007 featured twenty IB Diploma candidates.
 Camden also has an engineering program and a liberal arts program.
 The school is IB Certified for the Diploma Programme (DP) and the Middle Years Programme (MYP).

 U.S. News & World Report ranked Camden the 68th-best high school in Minnesota in 2022.
 Among schools with equivalent levels of poverty, Camden is one of very few in the country showing significant academic success.

 For many years, Camden struggled with low enrollment and poor academic quality.
 But since the 1990s, it has benefited from the introduction of the IB program, corporate grants, a mentorship program for new teachers, and the leadership of former principals Cheryl Creecy, Michael Huerth (a recipient of the Milken Family Foundation's National Education Award), and Paul McMahan.
 A transition from being known as "Minneapolis Henry" to being called "Patrick Henry" occurred under McMahan as part of the school's renaissance.

-Recent Camden graduates have been accepted and have matriculated to various prestigious colleges and universities, including Harvard University, Tuskegee University, Carleton College, Purdue University, Dartmouth College, Emory University, and Brown University.
+Recent Camden graduates have been accepted and have matriculated to various prestigious colleges and universities, including the University of Minnesota, Harvard University, Tuskegee University, Carleton College, Purdue University, Dartmouth College, Emory University, and Brown University.